afitzek/hasura-metric-adapter/README.md

     This is a gauge, that holds a `hasura_version` label, with the hasura version and the value of `1` if that version was detected.

 The following metrics are the same as in the project (https://github.com/zolamk/hasura-exporter), also the idea on how to access them is based on it.
 So all credit for these need to go to @zolamk, I just ported them here.
-(These metrics are disabled if no admin secret is provided.)
+These metrics are disabled if no admin secret is provided.
+Cron triggers and one off events won't work if the postgres database with the metadata is not accessible as a data source with the 'default' name.

 - `hasura_pending_cron_triggers`, `hasura_processed_cron_triggers`, `hasura_successful_cron_triggers`, `hasura_failed_cron_triggers`